-Last updated: 12 April 2022.
+Last updated: 21 July 2022.

 - Foreign persons are required to pay a fee for each application made, or notice given under the Foreign Acquisitions and Takeovers Act 1975 (the Act).
 The fee for a notice or application will generally depend on the value and kind of action that has been taken or is proposed to be taken. - From 1 January 2021, amendments to the Foreign Acquisitions and Takeovers Fees Imposition Act 2015 (the Fees Act) and the introduction of the Foreign Acquisitions and Takeovers Fees Imposition Regulations 2020 (the Fees Regulation) changed the way that fees are calculated for applications and notices. - Fees are generally payable at the time an application or notice is lodged.
 For most applications, the statutory timeframe of 30 days for making a decision on an application or notification will not start until the correct fee has been paid. - An applicant may give notice, at the same time, of multiple actions that are proposed to be taken, or have been taken, under the same agreement.
 The fee payable for these actions may be adjusted under the 'single agreement rule'. - Other rules apply in particular circumstances that may result in a fee being adjusted.
 Investors should familiarise themselves with these rules. - Fees are applicable where an applicant wishes to vary a no objection notification, notice imposing conditions or exemption certificate.
-Fees are also applicable where an action is 'called-in' by the Treasurer or where an investor notifies the Treasurer of a retrospective action. - There is an annual vacancy fee for foreign owners of residential dwellings if the dwelling is not residentially occupied or rented out for more than 183 days (approximately 6 months) in a year. - The Treasurer may waive or remit the whole or a part of a fee that is payable, if satisfied that it is not contrary to the national interest.
-All applications for fee waivers or remissions will be considered on a case-by-case basis and all decisions are final. - Please note, fee amounts included in this Guidance Note have been indexed for the financial year starting on 1 July 2021.
+Fees are also applicable where an action is 'called-in' by the Treasurer or where an investor notifies the Treasurer of a retrospective action. - There is an annual vacancy fee for foreign owners of residential dwellings if the dwelling is not residentially occupied or rented out for at least 183 days (approximately 6 months) in a year. - The Treasurer may waive or remit the whole or a part of a fee that is payable, if satisfied that it is not contrary to the national interest.
+All applications for fee waivers or remissions will be considered on a case-by-case basis and all decisions are final. - Please note, fee amounts included in this Guidance Note have been updated to include fees that apply from 29 July 2022.
+Fees will be indexed in subsequent financial years.